simpyll/dalis/README.md

 Dalis is a collection of Arch Linux install scripts that serve 2 purposes:

 1. Quickly format and reinstall Arch Linux on my own system.
-1. Help others understand how to build their own scripts.
+1. Help others understand how to build their own scripts via through commenting within each script.

-Number 2 is accomplished in 2 key ways:

-1. Using plain language via comments to get a through understanding of what each command is doing.
-1. Create an 'awesome' collection of various Arch Linux install scripts and guides found around the web

 ## Features